lexibank/tlopo/out/vol3/chapter6.md

 ### 4.5. _Nypa fruticans_, nipa(h) palm (Arecaceae)

-The nipa palm, Nypafruticans, grows from the Bismarcks to Fiji in soft mud and slow moving tidal and river waters that bring in nutrients.
+The nipa palm, _Nypa fruticans_, grows from the Bismarcks to Fiji in soft mud and slow moving tidal and river waters that bring in nutrients.
 It is the only palm (member of the Palmae family) that is also a mangrove, i.e. grows in soft mud.
 It has a horizontal trunk that grows beneath the ground; only the leaves and flower stalk grow vertically above the surface.
 From a distance, it looks like a clump of coconut fronds growing straight out of the water or the mud.

 Its fronds are used for matting ([Peekel 1984](../sources/Peekel1984): 66) and for roofing, but it is not nearly as durable as sago thatch ([Floyd 1954](../sources/Floyd1954)).